aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 INPUT:
   - $DTIs\_list     : list of DTI files for the session and candidate
-  - $DTIrefs       : hash containing references for all DTI output naming
+  - $DTIrefs       : hash containing references for DTI output naming
   - $data\_dir      : directory containing the raw DTI dataset
   - $QCoutdir      : directory containing the processed data
-  - $DTIPrepVersion: Version of DTIPrep used to process the data
+  - $DTIPrepVersion: version of DTIPrep used to process the data

 RETURNS: 1 on success, undef on failure